| Home |

 |

-This website aims at improving the Sino-U.S. relations and promoting peace between China and Taiwan.
+This website aims at improving the Sino-U.S. relations and promoting peace between the mainland and Taiwan.
 It is published at a critical juncture in Chinese and American history when both countries can celebrate a fruitful mutual engagement, yet face some uncertainties for their long-term interactions.

 It is run by the China-U.S. Friendship Exchange, Inc., which was founded in Northern California in September 2006 by Dr. Sheng-Wei Wang, a scholar, writer and media figure.
 The site will host monthly web publications by invited experts on major China-U.S. issues and related Taiwan topics.
 Forums and book publications are planned as the website further expands in the future. |